-The transport binding specification shall define which version(s) of this specification it binds to.
-Unless the transport specifies otherwise, the version(s) of the transport binding specification shall be the version(s) that is populated in VersionsList.
-For example, if version 1.3.4 of a transport binding specification states that it binds to version 1.0.0 of this specification (Secured Message using SPDM), then the value used for the Secure Message transport binding version is 1.3.4.
-In another example, a 2.4 version of the transport binding specifies to use version 1.2 as the value for the Secure Message transport binding version.
+The transport binding is expected to describe which version(s) of this specification it binds to.
+For example, if version 1.3.4 of a transport binding specification states that it binds to version 1.0.0 of Secured Message using SPDM, then the value used for the Secure Message transport binding version is 1.3.4.